mprib/todo_rollforward/README.md

 - Run `npm run dev` to compile your plugin from `main.ts` to `main.js`.
 - Make changes to `main.ts` (or create new `.ts` files).
 Those changes should be automatically compiled into `main.js`.
 - Reload Obsidian to load the new version of your plugin.
+  - I've found the [hotreload](https://github.com/pjeby/hot-reload) plugin to be helpful for iterating.
+It requires a file called `.hotreload` be stored in the plugin folder.
+Changes to `main.js` or `styles.css` will cause the plug in to be automatically reloaded.
 - Enable plugin in settings window.
 - For updates to the Obsidian API run `npm update` in the command line under your repo folder.

+### Note

+I've made some tweaks to `package.json` that mean I can run `npm run build:deploy` and the updated `main.ts` and `styles.css` will get pushed to the destination directory within obsidian.
+Note that this is only currently going to work on the windows machine because of the paths (I believe it will currently break on linux but haven't confirmed).

 ## Releasing new releases